NickGatti/Q3-Project-Proposal/readme.md

 ```

 # If you get served shit and you serve shit...
-# ...If you serve shit, you eat shit.
+# ...If you serve love, you eat shit.

 # If you get served shit and you serve love...
 # ...If you serve love, you eat love.